 The Exhibition goes on Tour

-Thanks to the support of Islington Heritage and Archives, the exhibition will be touring the borough’s 9 libraries from February to October 2018.
-It begins at the Cat and Mouse Library, moments away from the Holloway prison site.
-You can see it (for free!) at the libraries listed below:
+Thanks to the support of Islington Heritage and Archives, the exhibition toured the borough’s 9 libraries from February to October 2018.
+It began at the Cat and Mouse Library, moments away from the Holloway prison site.

 - February: Cat and Mouse Library, 277 Camden Road, N7 0JN

 - March: Central Library, 2 Fieldway Crescent, N5 1PF

 - April: Archway Library, Hamlyn House, N19 5PH

 - May: N4 Library, 26 Blackstock Road, N4 2DW